by Neil Bauman, Ph.D.

 “If you are very sensitive to dosage reductions, you may have to reduce by very, very small amounts, less than 10% per month, or hold for even longer than a month at a time.”
 (3) For example, you may need to do a 5% taper, or take longer intervals between each step—such as 6 weeks instead of 4 weeks per step.
 Do whatever works for you so that your don’t experience side effects as you taper off this drug.

-Note that you reduce your dose by 10% per month, calculated on the last dosage, not the initial dosage.
+Note that you reduce your dose by 10% per month, calculated on the last dosage you took, not the initial dosage.
 (2)

 Here is the wrong way—a straight taper off the initial dose.
 For example, say you were on a high dose of 40 mg per day.
 A straight 10% taper would be to reduce your dose by 4 mg each month—and after 10 months you’d be off the drug.
 This is too fast a taper and you will likely find that negative side effects will crop up.